januwA/node-windows-x64/README.md

  Provides some low-level APIs

- > Only tested on Windows 10 and Intel 64-bit cpu
+ > Only tested on Windows 10 and Intel 64-bit cpu and vs2019

  ## Install
  ```sh